Who We Are

 The Treaty has a unique and comprehensive verification regime to make sure that no nuclear explosion goes undetected.
 This regime consists of three pillars:

 The International Monitoring System (IMS) will, when complete, consist of 337 facilities worldwide to monitor the planet for signs of nuclear explosions.
-Over 85 percent of the facilities are already up and running.
+Around 90 percent of the facilities are already up and running.
 The IMS uses the following four state-of-the-art technologies (numbers reflect final configuration):

 • Hydroacoustic: 11 hydroacoustic stations “listen” for sound waves in the oceans.
 Sound waves from explosions can travel extremely far underwater.

 • Infrasound: 60 stations on the surface can detect ultra-low frequency sound waves (inaudible to the human ear) that are emitted by large explosions.

 • Radionuclide: 80 stations measure the atmosphere for radioactive particles; 40 of them also pick up noble gas.
 Only these measurements can give a clear indication as to whether an explosion detected by the other methods was actually nuclear or not.
 They are supported by 16 radionuclide laboratories.

 On-site inspections can be dispatched to the area of a suspicious nuclear explosion if the data from the IMS indicate that a nuclear test has taken place there.
 Inspectors will collect evidence on the ground at the suspected site.
 Such an inspection can only be requested and approved by Member States once the CTBT has entered into force.
 Large on-site inspection exercises were carried out in 2008 in Kazakhstan and in 2014 in Jordan.

 Helping Tsunami Warning and the Environment